AtheerAPeter/voiceAssist/README.md

 # voiceAssist
-Here is a simple web based voice assistant that i've made.
+Here is a simple web based voice assistant for educational purposes only.
 It's limited in what it can reply to.

 you can try it:
 https://talkwithme.netlify.app/